Vlhermitte/3D-Reconstruction/README.md

 <img src="Results/Epipolar%20lines%20(OpenCV).png" width="384">   <img src="Results/Epipolar%20lines%20(Custom).png" width="384">

-As we can see, the results the usage of LO-RANSAC gets better results than the OpenCV's implementation.
+As we can see, the results of our implementation are different from OpenCV's.
+This is due to the fact that we are using a different ransac method to calculate the fundamental matrix.

 ---